 There are three ``setups'' in which the wrapped Fukaya category is defined: the ``linear setup'', where the Floer equations are perturbed by Hamiltonian functions with linear growth at infinity and the wrapped Floer chain complexes are defined as homotopy limits over Hamitonians with higher and higher slope, the ``quadratic setting'', where the Floer equations are perturbed by Hamiltonian functions with quadratic growth at infinity, and the ``localisation setting'', where the Floer equations are unperturbed and the wrapped Fukaya category is defined by a categorical construction called {\em localisation}.
 The linear setup was introduced by Abouzaid and Seidel in \cite{OpenString} and the quadratic setup by Abouzaid in \cite{AbouzaidGeneration}.
 The latter is used also in Sylvan's definition of the partially wrapped Fukaya category and in the work of Ganatra \cite{Ganatra} and Gao \cite{Gao-product} which we use in the proof of Theorem \ref{thm: HH and SH}.
 The localisation setup is used in \cite{GanatraPardonShende} because the linear and quadratic setups are not available on sectors for technical reasons.
-All three setups are expected to produce equivalent $A_\infty$ categories on Liouville manifolds: the equivalence between the linear and the quadratic setup is a work in progress of Peiffer-Smadja, while the equivalence between the linear and the localisation setup is a work in progress of Abouzaid and Seidel.
+All three setups are expected to produce equivalent $A_\infty$ categories on Liouville manifolds.
 We chose to work in the linear setup for the proof of Theorem \ref{main}, but our proof can be adapted fairly easily to the other setups.
 Moreover these extensions are necessary to prove Theorem \ref{main-sectors} and Theorem \ref{thm: HH and SH}.
 We will describe the small modifications we need in the localisation setup in Section \ref{sec:wrapp-fukaya-categ} and those we need in the quadratic setup in Section \ref{hochschild and symplectic}.